jareelireri-ops/Imani360/README.md

 ### useClipboard

 **Purpose:**
-Enables copying of giving and payment details.
+Enables a user to copy and paste the giving and payment details

 **Responsibilities:**

 - Copies text to the clipboard
 - Provides user feedback on success or failure